Jerry Buss: Death

 In 2012, Buss was in a hospital for months with an undisclosed intestinal problem.
 Through his 80th birthday on January 27, 2013, he had not attended a Lakers game during the 2012–13 season due to health concerns.
-On February 14, 2013, four days before his death, it was revealed that Buss had been battling cancer since 2012.
+On February 14, 2013, four days before his death, it was revealed that Buss had had cancer since 2012.

 After being hospitalized at Cedars-Sinai Medical Center with an undisclosed form of cancer, he died of kidney failure on February 18, 2013, aged 80.
 On February 21, hundreds of friends, colleagues, and family members gathered to pay tribute to Buss in a televised memorial service at the Nokia Theatre L.A.
 Live, across from the Lakers' home court, Staples Center.
-Buss was buried on February 22 at Forest Lawn Memorial Park (Hollywood Hills) in a private ceremony with family and close friends.
+Buss was buried on February 22 at Forest Lawn Memorial Park in Hollywood Hills in a private ceremony with family and close friends.

 NBA commissioner David Stern said of Buss "The NBA has lost a visionary owner whose influence on our league is incalculable and will be felt for decades to come".
-Lakers guard Kobe Bryant said "His impact is felt worldwide," and called Buss “the greatest owner in sports ever.”
+Lakers guard Kobe Bryant said "His impact is felt worldwide," and called Buss "the greatest owner in sports ever".

 Buss's 66% controlling ownership of the Lakers passed to his six children via a trust, with each child receiving an equal vote (11% for each child).
 His succession plan had daughter Jeanie assume his previous title as the Lakers' governor as well as its team representative at NBA Board of Governors meetings.
-His daughter took over the Lakers on March 27, 2017.

-The 2013 World Series of Poker held The $2,500 Seven Card Stud tournament in his memory and drew 246 entrants.
+The 2013 World Series of Poker paid tribute to Buss before the $2,500 Seven Card Stud event.